JCachada/personal-website-dev/content/weblog/you-wont-be-left-behind-the-problem-with-AI-FUD.md

 * They are more useful than many of their detractors claim.
 They are not "always wrong", "always hallucinating", or "pure slop".
 They are very useful for writing scripts I could write manually, but faster; and they are very useful for constrained tasks that consist of a lot of grunt work.
 * They are less useful than many of their proponents claim.
 They can't refactor entire codebases without so much supervision that I might as well just do it myself.
 And they most definitely can't build apps from scratch, unless you have enough engineering knowledge to begin with to spot, and stop, the hallucinations.
 The amount of handholding and validation they require for these sort of complex tasks makes their usage not that useful.
 * They heavily vary in usefulness depending on how you use them.
 I was having miserable results at first.
 Then, using an adapted version of [this](https://harper.blog/2025/05/08/basic-claude-code/) method, I got better results.
 This might help explain why people's experience with them varies so much.
+It also might mean that the limitations I perceive in them are my own fault / lack of skill.
-* They have found a pretty useful niche as a better search engine.
+* They have found a pretty useful niche for me as a better search engine.
 I can't tell Qwant (or Google, if you're less of a contrarian than me) that no, that's not what I meant with my keywords, can you adjust the search results slightly to better match this tone?
 But I can do that to an LLM.
 And they're much better at traversing through obscure error codes and technical problems than StackOverflow ever was.

 All in all, I would say they *do* make me slightly faster than usual.
 However, I have a lot of other concerns about them: